eugenia1984/english/b1-english-for-developers/20-learn-determiners-and-advanced-use-of-articles.md

        to see how helpful they are with tech issues.
 Maria: Thanks, Jake.
-       Keep me updated on the test's progress and prepare a detailed comparison.
+       Keep me updated on the test's progress and prepare a detailed comparison report.
        We should go over it together to make a final choice.
 Jake:  Will do, Maria.
        I'll make sure everything is carefully tested